-The 9-port 10/100/1000Mbps NWay Gigabit Ethernet Switch can be mounted on an EIA standard size, 19-inch rack, which can be placed in a wiring closet.
+The 10-port 10/100/1000Mbps Gigabit Ethernet Switch can be mounted in an EIA standard size, 19-inch rack, which can be placed in a wiring closet with other equipment.
 To install, attach the mounting brackets on the switch's front panel (one on each side) and secure them with the screws provided.